eldydeines/feedback-app/README.md

 - first_name - a not-nullable column that is no longer than 30 characters.
 - last_name - a not-nullable column that is no longer than 30 characters.

+### Make a Base Template
+Add a base template with slots for the page title and content.
+Your other templates should use this.